 As you can tell, I do a large variety of things.
-The sort of texts and the subjects about which I write, are never the same, so it seems.
+The sort of texts and the subjects about which I write, the sort of stuff I make, are never the same… or so it seems.
 But that’s not quite the case.
 There is a common thread to all my work: I always question everything.
 In all I do I try to stick to my inner compass and my inherent wisdom as much as possible.
 I use my common sense and steer through life on my own compass.
 As a result, my way of life does not always coincide with what society dictates at the way of life.

 Out with these thinking patterns!